massclown/HalfSwordTrainerMod/README.md

 * Bjorn Swenson, developer of `maf`, https://github.com/bjornbytes/maf which is used for vector rotation here.
 * TheLich from NexusMods for caching code
 * @glassoflimesoda from Half Sword Discord for the screenshot install tutorial at https://imgur.com/a/3RFOQiS
+* The community members of the Half Sword Discord for inspiration and bug reports.